• Home

 Leaders

-This means the leaders are accountable for all of this as well.
+This means the trip LEADERS are accountable for all of this as well.
 Are the leaders the same people who run the business?
 They should be.
-You want your interactions to be known by the people responsible for every aspect of the business.
+You want your interactions and experiences to be known by the people responsible for every aspect of the business.

 What are the leaders’ motivations?
 Do they just want to get their own vacation paid for, or is it their goal (and their JOB) to make sure YOU get everything you expect from a photo workshop?
-Are they just there to point the general direction you should go and then start their own shooting, or are they walking around checking in with everyone and offering help the whole time?
+Are they just there to point the general direction you should go and then go sit in the car, or are they walking around checking in with everyone and offering help the whole time?

 Planning

-Do the leaders get proper permits for their trips?
-All National Parks require Commercial Authorizations for groups who pay someone money to be led through the park.
-We have heard of numerous group leaders who don’t get permits and tell their PAYING students to say they are all just friends or club members if a Ranger stops them to ask for permit.
+Does the leader/company get proper permits for their trips?
+All National Parks and most State Parks require Commercial Authorizations for groups who pay someone money to be led through the park.
+Some instructors/companies are notorious for not getting permits and telling their PAYING customers to say they are all just friends or club members if a ranger stops them to ask for the permit.
 This is hogwash and completely unacceptable for someone who just charged you money for a photo workshop.
-ANY company, organization, photo club or individual who charges money to lead a group in a National Park MUST get a permit.
+ANY company, organization, photo club or individual who charges money to lead a group in a National Park MUST have a permit.
 After all, YOU paid for it….they should have it.

 Number of Participants

 How many participants are you expecting on your trip?
 This is KEY to your enjoyment of a photo workshop.
-There are 2 aspects of this:1) There should NEVER be more people than an instructor(s) can give individual attention to.
+There are 2 aspects of this: 1) There should NEVER be more people than an instructor(s) can give individual attention to.
 Tuition SHOULD include individual attention if the customer needs it.
 2) Even if they have 2 or 3 instructors, there is a number that is just too many to be in one particular spot.
-Too many photographers in one area are always jockeying for position and unfortunately getting into everyone else's shoots.
-We've heard of companies that have 14-16 people on one trip.
-This is WAY to many customers to be able to serve well.
+Too many photographers in one area are always jockeying for position and unfortunately getting into everyone else's shots.
+Many companies have 12 or more people on one trip.
+This is WAY too many customers to be able to serve well.

 _______________________________________________________________________________________

 Still interested in going on a photo workshop?
-Well, here’s the sum of our advice….and YES, possibly a little self-serving: If you are paying SIGNIFICANT money ($400 or more) for someone to lead you on a photography workshop, choose an actual COMPANY whose business it is to run photography workshops.
-Travel with a reputable company who uses actual photography instructors whose JOB it is to make sure you are happy…..not photo club volunteers who also want to shoot, not a guy who wants his vacation paid for.
+Well, here’s the sum of our advice….and YES, its possibly a little self-serving: If you are spending significant money ($500 or more) for someone to lead you on a photography workshop, choose an actual COMPANY whose business it is to run photography workshops.
+Travel with a reputable company who uses actual photography instructors whose JOB it is to make sure you are happy - not photo club volunteers who also want to shoot - and certainly not a person who just wants a vacation paid for by others.

-We are not saying you can’t have fun with a group of people who are all paying their own way with no workshop fee being charged.
-In that case you should have no expectations of what other’s roles should be and you can just go and handle everything on your own.
-Of course, that could be great!
+Although, it is possible to have fun with a group of people who are all paying their own way with no workshop fee being charged.
+In that case you should have no expectations of what others' roles should be and should be prepared to handle everything on your own.

 Questions?
 Contact Us.